 Simple English definitions for legal terms

-Read a random definition: in extremis
+Read a random definition: legislative officer

 A hornbook is a book that teaches the basics of a subject, like a textbook.
 It can also be a book that explains the basic principles of a certain area of law.
 In the past, hornbooks were covered in a protective layer of horn to keep them clean.
 The hornbook method is a way of teaching law that is straightforward and includes questions.
 In Scotland, horning was a way of declaring someone an outlaw, and it involved a messenger blowing a horn three times.